 Google, either encouraging physical fitness or zero population growth, offers the above helpful suggestion when mapping the route from Chicago to London.

-Click the image for a larger screenshot, or see here for the full directions and map of the route.
+Refer to the screenshot above for details – full directions and map of the route.

 29 days, 22 hours to get there?
 Maybe I will fly after all.